 The ideal script gives agents all the details they need to be clear and accurate, with enough wiggle room to be their best and most charming selves.
 And since your reps will be more than familiar with the script after a day’s dialing, their input is valuable to discern what works and what doesn’t.
 Make revisions based on what they advise and run A/B tests to determine the most convincing approach.

-Beyond that, here’s some other good-sense advice for script building:
+Beyond that, here’s some other good-sense advice for this call center best practice.

 - Make the customer feel valued and be mindful of their time.